textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 Another editor gives the idea a [nod of approval](https://forum.textpattern.com/viewtopic.php?pid=327313#p327313), thus the way is clear to get an Issue started for that document.

-(N.b. not all doc topics are as easily realized and quickly scoped for an Issue as this one was.
+(*Nota*, not all doc topics are as easily realized and quickly scoped for an Issue as this one was.
 But the process — from idea, to discussion, to approval, to Issue for development — is more or less the same for any doc to be developed, regardless of how long the process might take.)

 Since the first editor scoped the doc topic, he fairly takes responsibility to start the dedicated Issue.
-He does this by opening the [Propose new page](https://github.com/textpattern/textpattern.github.io/issues/new?assignees=&labels=&template=propose-new-page.md&title=proposed%3A+) template for Issues in the [docs repository](https://github.com/textpattern/textpattern.github.io) and fills in the necessary data ([as described earlier](#issue-template-new-page).
+He does this by opening the [New page](https://github.com/textpattern/textpattern.github.io/issues/new?assignees=&labels=&template=propose-new-page.md&title=proposed%3A+) template for Issues in the [docs repository](https://github.com/textpattern/textpattern.github.io) and fills in the necessary data ([as described earlier](#issue-template-new-page).
 In this case, the starting title was:

 ```
 proposed: Build a personal blog